Intramuros: Gates

 Before the American Era, entrance to the city was through eight gates or Puertas.
 They were, clockwise, from Fort Santiago, Puerta Almacenes, Puerta de la Aduana, Puerta de Santo Domingo, Puerta Isabel II, Puerta del Parian, Puerta Real, Puerta Sta.
 Lucia, and Puerta del Postigo.
 Three of the gates were destroyed.
-Two of them, the Almacenes Gate and the Santo Domingo/Customs Gate, were destroyed by American engineers when they open up the northern part of the walls to the wharves.
+Two of them, the Almacenes Gate and the Santo Domingo/Customs Gate, were destroyed by American engineers when they opened up the northern part of the walls to the wharves.

 The Banderas Gate was destroyed during an earthquake and was never rebuilt.
 Formerly, drawbridges were raised and the city was closed and under the watch of sentinels from 11:00 pm until 4:00 am.
 It continued so until 1852, when, in consequence of the earthquake of that year, it was decreed that the gates should remain open night and day.